browserengineering/book/book/http.md

 Custom ports are handy for debugging.
 Python has a built-in web server you can use to serve files on your computer.
 For example, if you run

-    python3 -m http.server 8000
+    python3 -m http.server 8000 -d /some/directory

-from some directory, then going to `http://localhost:8000/` should show you all the files in that directory.
-This is going to be a good way to test your browser.
+then going to `http://localhost:8000/` should show you all the files in that directory.
+This is a good way to test your browser.

 ::: {.further}
 TLS is pretty complicated.
 You can read the details in [RFC